 You should keep some type of cooking oil on hand.
 Olive oil is a good choice because it's high in antioxidants, low in monounsaturated fats and has potential antibacterial properties.
 Keep in mind, though, olive oil has a low smoke point, which means it's not suited for things like baking and frying.
 So you should probably keep another type of oil — perhaps canola — on hand, too, if you do much of these types of cooking.

-Garlic is the perfect herb.
-Slice it, dice it, mince it, crush it, roast it, sauté it, grill it -- you name it and garlic does it.
+Garlic is the perfect savory flavor to add to many food dishes.
+You can slice it, dice it, mince it, crush it, roast it, sauté it, grill it — you name it and you can do it with garlic.
 It's versatile enough to use in everything from traditional Italian pasta to Thai and Indian dishes.
-And if the taste weren't enough, it's also great for you.
+And if the taste isn't enough to convince you of its superiority, garlic also is good for you.
 It helps prevent heart disease, lowers your cholesterol and destroys free radicals better than anything man has created.

 Stock or Broth

 Soups and casseroles are great options when you're trying to eat on a budget or feed a family.
 The leftovers also freeze easily, which makes them ideal for stocking up on single-serve portions for later.
 If you can't make a stock yourself, canned and boxed are must-haves for your kitchen pantry.
 You can use the stock in place of water when cooking to add flavor to your favorite dish; for instance, try cooking your rice in chicken broth next time.